Robleh A. Omar OMS41; Micah Jones, DO2

 Treatment Options

-Offloading the basal joint is important because the thumb CMC joint experiences up to 13 times the force transmitted at the tip of the thumb17.
+Offloading the basal joint is important because the thumb CMC joint experiences up to 13 times the force transmitted at the tip of the thumb19.
 An arthritis cup is any cup that augments the grip so that the CMC joint is not stressed.
 These can include cups with a wider thick gripped handle, specially designed cups designed to drink from two hands, as well as handles that can be added to any thermos to augment the gripping experience.
 Examples of these respective modalities can be seen in Figure 7.
 These modalities are inexpensive and widely attainable for patients with online shopping or through brick and mortar department stores.
+When considering the effect of the lateral pinch on the CMC joint, it is clear to see how holding a conventional travel mug (such as the one pictured below) increases the lateral pinch force required for holding.
+Comparing that to a travel mug with a handle as also pictured in figure 7, it is evident that the force required to hold the mug is dispersed through the 2nd-5th digits and the basal joint is minimally required to bare any weight or exert force through lateral pinch.

 Another option to offload the basal joint that is especially useful for those patients who work at a desk is to use an ergonomic mouse and keyboard.
 The traditional mouse that is used with computers exacerbates the pinch mechanism which loads the first CMC joint.
 Pain can also be managed by using an ergonomic keyboard.
 By using an ergonomic mouse such as the one pictured in figure 8, the basal joint will be significantly offloaded by decreasing the pinching force that is required when using a standard mouse.
 Holding the keyboard in a position that maintains the webspace and abduction will also provide comfort.
 There is little research providing evidence to support the usage of these modalities, however it may be reasonable to attempt these changes as they are very low risk.

 Changes can also be made when the patient is writing.
 There are many different techniques to lessen the amount of strain that is placed upon the basal joint during the writing process.
 One of these techniques is to start to use wider grip pens and pencils that require decreased pinch strength to operate.
 There are also attachments that can be added to existing pens and pencils to facilitate decreased pinch strength as well.
-These can be seen in Figure 918.
+This can be applied to paintbrushes and toothbrushes as well.
+Making these minor adjustments with devices such as the ones seen below offload the basal joint and can make for an improved quality of life.
+Activities such as teeth brushing and writing are great targets for augmentation because these are typically activities that are undertaken multiple times daily.
+These can be seen in Figure 920,21.
 Finally, by changing the traditional grip of the pencil to hold the pencil between the 2nd and 3rd phalanges, there is a decreased load placed upon the first CMC joint and decreased pinch as well.
+This grip is demonstrated in Figure 9 below.

 Conclusion

 BJA is a debilitating disease that has well defined operative interventional research.
 There is however a lack of research surrounding non-operative modalities to off load the first CMC joint.
+There is however strong research that links BJA with a decreasing lateral pinch strength.
+We have explored in the article the anatomy, pathophysiology, and non-operative treatment modalities to improve activities of daily living in patients afflicted with BJA.
 Non-operative modalities are the first line treatment for the management of this disease and should be implemented prior to surgical intervention.
-Many modalities to off load the basal joint were explored including orthoses, activity modification, exercises, ergonomic office supplies, and changes to writing techniques.
-There is a need for research on the efficacy of non-operative treatment modalities to recommend the best non-surgical management for patients.
+Many modalities to off load the basal joint were explored including orthoses, exercises, activity modification devices, ergonomic office supplies, changes to writing techniques and ergonomic cellphone cases/additions.
+At the heart of all these therapies is one of two key points.
+Either maximizing the amount of lateral pinch force that can be generated through optimizing lateral pinch width and off-loading the basal joint.
+There is a need for research on the efficacy of non-operative treatment modalities to recommend the best non-surgical management for patients and this could be an area of further exploration in the future.

 References